strategineer/personal-website/content/blog/2025-08-23/index.md

 Portrayed as he is, as well as is function within the story thus far, Brau1589 is clearly a reference to Prometheus.

 As stated on Wikipedia, "In Greek mythology, Prometheus is a Titan responsible for creating or aiding humanity in its earliest days.
-He defied the Olympian gods by taking fire from them and giving it to humanity in the form of technology, knowledge and, more generally, civilization".[^1]
+He defied the Olympian gods by taking fire from them and giving it to humanity in the form of technology, knowledge and, more generally, civilization.[^1]"

 Prometheus was punished for having gone against the wishes of the Olympian gods.
 He was pinned by the gods to a tree and cursed to have an eagle eat his, regenerating, liver every day for the rest of his immortal life for his actions.
-Interestingly, in ancient Greece, according to Wikipedia, "the liver was thought to be the seat of human emotions".[^1]
+Interestingly, in ancient Greece, according to Wikipedia, "the liver was thought to be the seat of human emotions.[^1]"

 I doubt that Brau1589 has anything like a liver inside of him but his ressemblace to Prometheus is uncanny.

 This allusion to Prometheus becomes closer to a reference through Brau1589's words during his discussion with the detective Gesicht.
-The detective shows Brau1589 some photos of the crime scenes and asks him: "What do you think these horns mean?"
+The detective shows Brau1589 some photos of the crime scenes and asks him: "What do you think these horns mean?[^2]"

 ![](2.jpg)